This documentation page assumes that you already have a SeekTable account. Create your free account by signing up.

 Non-LLM "Ask Data" implementation

-Keep in mind that non-LLM "Ask Data" does not really understand your query (intent), it just matches keywords you entered and tries to suggest most relevant reports.
+Note that non-LLM "Ask Data" does not really understand your query (intent) like LLM, it just matches keywords you entered and tries to suggest most relevant reports.

 Keywords recognized in non-LLM search query parser: